What is a union and why would we need one at the Tacoma Art Museum?

 That’s great; many of us do have good relationships with our immediate supervisors, but this isn’t about individual supervisors.
 This is about us, the workers, having a voice.
 Supervisors change all the time and are limited in what they can do for employees.
 When we form our union, policies will be clearer and more consistent, which will make our supervisor’s job more defined and our relationship even better.

-Management is finally listening and says they are going to fix things.
+Now that we have a new Executive Director and HR Director, management is finally listening and says they are going to fix things.
 I think we should give them a chance.

-It’s great that management is finally hearing us, and if they are sincere about making changes, it shouldn’t be an issue to sit down with us as a union, negotiate improvements and put them into a contract.
+It’s great that management is finally hearing us.
+If they are sincere about making changes, it shouldn’t be an issue to sit down with us as a union, negotiate improvements and put them into a contract.
 Our union will help create policies and initiatives created by and for employees.
 We are the experts of what we need and should help determine the policies that impact us most.
 We can’t afford to wait any longer to have a voice in decisions that affect us.

 Will we be forced to go on strike?